skale-me/skale/doc/API.md

 ## Overview

-Skale is a fast and general purpose distributed data processing system.
+Ugrid is a fast and general purpose distributed data processing system.
 It provides a high-level API in Javascript and an optimized parallel execution engine.

-A Skale application consists of a *master* program that runs the user code and executes various *parallel operations* on a cluster of *workers*.
+A Ugrid application consists of a *master* program that runs the user code and executes various *parallel operations* on a cluster of *workers*.

-The main abstraction Skale provides is a *dataset* which is similar to a Javascript *array*, but partitioned accross the workers that can be operated in parallel.
+The main abstraction Ugrid provides is a *dataset* which is similar to a Javascript *array*, but partitioned accross the workers that can be operated in parallel.